lucax88x/arialdomartini.github.io/_posts/2016-12-07-forget-the-keyboard.md

 [![A cheat sheet for learning touch typing](static/img/touch-typing1.png)](http://elearn4free.blogspot.it/2012/03/touch-typing-learn-how-to-improve-your.html)
 [![Keybr's cheat sheet for learning touch typing](static/img/touch-typing2.png)](http://www.keybr.com/practice)

-Do you see the problem? **As long as a cheat sheet represents a keyboard, the keyboard will be your reference**: as a consequence, you will learn to rely on the keyboard; you will even struggle to mentally visualize it.
+Do you see the problem? **As long as a cheat sheet represents a keyboard, the keyboard will be your reference**.<br />
+As a consequence, you will learn to rely on the keyboard; you will even struggle to mentally visualize it. <br />
 In all cases, you will be inevitably tempted to look at it, wherever it is represented.
 Unfortunately, looking at a keyboard printed on a sheet of paper is no better than looking to the physical keyboard, since the main goal is to type without looking at a keyboard.

 Ideally, when you touch type, there's no keyboard at all in your thoughts: there's only a direct connection between the character you want to type and a finger movement.